Faculty to Student Ratio

 This two-year professional program teaches theory, skills, and decision-making techniques needed for positions of leadership in the planning profession.

 Dual-degrees with other graduate programs at UNC and NCSU allow students to become proficient in multiple fields.

 Graduate students may earn certificates by completing extra credits.

-An advanced academic degree that prepares students to teach and do applied research at universities, governments and other organizations.
+This advanced academic degree prepares students to teach and do applied research at universities, governments and other organizations.

-A minor in Urban Studies and Planning that allows undergraduates to explore urban and regional issues through a planning framework.
+A minor in Urban Studies and Planning allows undergraduates to explore urban and regional issues through a planning framework.

 4 Distinguished Educator Awards for Lifetime Scholarship

 Substantial research is being conducted at the following research centers by DCRP faculty and doctoral students.
 Students have many opportunities to become involved in research and community engagement.

 Registration is typically in early April for the fall semester and in early November for the spring.